thegridcompany/the-grid-advisor/README.md

 Tests should be placed in the `tests/` directory, mirroring the structure of the `app/` directory (e.g., tests for `app/core/config.py` go into `tests/core/test_config.py`).

+The project aims for a minimum of **85% code coverage** for the Python backend.
+The CI pipeline is configured to fail if the coverage drops below this threshold.

 Run the test suite:

 ```bash